codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Working with Parent/Child Courses
 =================================
 When a course is created by cloning or using a share code, the course (child) is tied to the original (parent) course so that any updates to an assignment in the parent course are also updated in the child course.
+Details of the parent course for any child assignments can be seen from the :ref:`version history button <relationship>` and child assignments can also be :ref:`disconnected <disconect>` if required.

 Update & pull updates
 ---------------------